Brij910/Facilitating-Sentiment-Analysis-of-Twitter-Data/README.md

 ![Sentiment Analysis - With Stop Words](Images/Final-Result-2.png)

-More detailed results can be found in code [Implementation-1](Research-1-Removing Stop-words.ipynb) or [Implementation-2](Research-2-Without Removing Stop-words.ipynb) and different result's tables are available in [Images](Images) section of repository.
+More detailed results can be found in code and different result's tables are available in [Images](Images) section of repository.

 ## Future Work